fbpx

 How to tow a caravan safely

 While it’s important to prepare for your drive in the right way, when it comes to actually driving around with larger caravans in tow, it’s critical that you follow key safety protocols on the road.
-Here are some tips on how to keep safe:

 • Stay under the Subaru recommended speed limit of 80km/hr and within the speed limit – whichever is lower.